How to Make a Craft Tray from a Box Lid

 Instructions for craft tray:

-1. Line the bottom and sides of the inside of a sturdy box lid with craft paper.
+1. Line the bottom and sides of the inside of a sturdy box lid with construction paper, or a sheet of craft foam.

 2. Poke two holes on either side of the lid.

-3. Insert a chenille stem into the holes.
+3. Insert the ends of a chenille stem into the holes for handles.
 Bend the ends upward to secure to the lid.

 That's it!
 This might be the simplest DIY ever.